 4. No Proven Human Disease Benefits

-Several websites tout the potential of nicotinamide riboside supplements at helping Alzheimer's / dementia, Parkinsons, and a bunch of other things.
+Several websites tout the potential of nicotinamide riboside supplements to help Alzheimer's / dementia, Parkinson's, and many other things.
 Where is the proof?
-There are some interesting lab animal research but no study has yet addressed if NR supplements can improve human disease.
+There is some interesting lab animal research, but no study has yet addressed if NR supplements can reduce human diseases.

 5. It's Not Tested Against Niacin

 For me, this is the biggest deal-breaker.
 Remember, nicotinamide riboside is based on the vitamin, niacin.
 There is evidence niacin raises NAD levels.
 So, if Niacin raises NAD and NR supplements also raise NAD, how do they compare to each other?
 Is one better than another?